The Russian Olive tree, as opposed to native American silverberry, is a highly invasive species in some parts of the United States and Canada.

 - Check in subsequent years for new growth.

-Other weed removal solutions are ineffective against Russian olive, so don’t try to ignite fires, spray herbicide on vast areas, or simply cutting without using herbicide.
+Other weed removal solutions are ineffective against Russian olive, unless conducted by professionals.
+So don’t try to ignite fires, spray herbicide on vast areas, or simply cutting without using herbicide.

 Smart tip about cutting Russian olive down

-Since Russian olive also propagates through layering, don’t keep cut branches laying around in moist, fertile soil: some might sprout again.
+Since Russian olive also propagates through cuttings and layering, don’t keep cut branches laying around in moist, fertile soil: some might sprout again.
 Gather them up and dispose of them diligently.

 - Read more on how to plant and care for Russian olive.